Updated: Mar 25

 Welcome to this month’s FREETOGO blog post.
 This is the last blog post of the year and comes at a very special time for many.
 There are holiday celebrations galore worldwide.

-In this blog post, I’d like to bring your attention to five sites.
+In this blog post, I’d like to bring your attention to five sites, four of which I highlighted one year ago.

 1) The first site can be found in the Annual Events category.